 Illinois Tech is the Midwest's premier technology university, with a long history of graduating rigorously prepared scientists and engineers.
 You will be taught the fundamental theories and tools used in data science and then put them to practice on real-world data science projects.
-You will learn to effectively communicate findings to specialists and non-specialists alike, adding significant value to your employer.
+You will learn to effectively communicate findings to specialists and non-specialists alike.

 The Chicago Advantage

 Chicago is a global city whose business and industry rely on amassing data in finance, risk assessment, healthcare, retail, manufacturing, tourism, and sports activities.
 Moreover, the City government allows and encourages access to its wealth of municipal data.
-Graduates from IIT’s Data Science program have opportunities to be involved in the world of big data in one of the country’s most vibrant cities.
+As a student in IIT’s Data Science program, you have the opportunity to be involved in the world of big data in one of the United States most vibrant cities.

 Argamon Speaks at Sold-Out Inaugural Data Science Conference